hapax/hapax.github.io/assets/simple-physics.md

 The general procedure is as follows.
 We first identify a *target* quantity: the thing we are trying to control, predict or measure.
-In this case, it is the period.
+In this case, it is the angular frequency.
 We then list the *relevant parameters* which our target quantity should depend on.
 In this case, these are the stiffness $k$ and mass $m$, with dimensions